sambourgault/cart415/README.md

 # cart415 - PROCESS JOURNAL
 this repo holds sam's attempts to dive into game design.

+## April 15th, 2018

+In the opera part of the sound prototype, I added some violin so the player who practice during the prelude can show off her/his new skills to the world.
+I think is a coherent follow up to the first part of this prototype.
+Maybe I will come up with something better.
+Will see.

+I am very happy with the end of that prototype.
+I think it is interesting to have one tank (the one attached to the camera) being blocked by a box collider.
+This ending makes me want to explore further how basic elements of the game engine can support narrative and get out of their solely functional role.

 ## April 12th, 2018

 *Sound*